alexandar1000/ADA/README.md

 ### Possible Additional Setup

 If you are using IntelliJ, you can similarily connect to PostgreSQL through it.
-The only difference is that you would have to now use `15432` as a port number.
-This is due to the connection now being from the host to the container and not from within.
+The only difference is that you would have to now use the ports `15432` and `25432` respectively.
+This is due to the connection now being from the host to the container and not from within the docker network.

 Also, using Maven is a lot easier through IntelliJ.